Home . Bloodlines.net . Links . FAQ . E-Mail

 Looby [Bolton] br c 1728 (Bay Bolton - Golden Locks, by Bristol Grasshopper).
 Sire Line Darcy's White Turk.
 Family 30.

-Looby was bred in North Yorkshire by Charles Paulet (1685-1754), 3rd Duke of Bolton, at Bolton Hall, Wensley, and was later purchased by Mr. Bee.
+Looby was bred in North Yorkshire by Charles Paulet (1685-1754), 3rd Duke of Bolton, at Bolton Hall, Wensley, and was later purchased by Mr Bee.
 Looby was a full brother to the King's Plate winner Syphax (bl c 1727).
 His Grace also bred the Bolton Starling (gr c 1727 Bay Bolton).

 He ran successfully from 1733 to 1740, excepting 1737.
-In the stud he got very few mares in the stud although he did well with his opportunities.
+In the stud he got very few mares although he did well with his opportunities.
 Among his successful sons were Routh's Looby (b c 1744), Egerton's Spot (ch c 1740) and Tryal* (ch c 1742).

 Pedigree